Tap to Read ➤

 Since 1992, the herculean battleship (nicknamed "The Blue Ghost”), has been turned into a naval aviation museum.

-Call on your strength to tour the colossal vessel, complete with innumerable military artifacts, a flight simulator, aircrafts, and a 3-D mega theater.
+Explore the colossal vessel packed with military artifacts, a flight simulator, aircraft, and a 3-D mega theater.

 Your browser doesn't support HTML5 video.

-Peruse through the vast collection of regional art, and attend a dance or theatrical performance at the Art Museum of South Texas.
+Explore regional art and enjoy performances at the Art Museum of South Texas.

 Your browser doesn't support HTML5 video.